Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: Computational Examples

 This section delves into evaluating the effectiveness of the ODE solver in a three-dimensional context, comparing it to Newton's method, and examining the impact of dimensionality on computation time.
 Consider the following problem on $X = [0,1]\times[0,1]\times[0,1]$ with $c(x,y) = ||x-y||_2^2$, and

-Tables \ref{tab:IVP_3d} and \ref{tab:Newton_3d} show the performance of the ODE method and Newton's method, respectively.
-For non-trivial 3-d problems, the exact solution $\mathbf{v}_{exact}$ is typically not available, rendering the calculation of $\text{Error} = ||\mathbf{v}(1) - \mathbf{v}_{exact}||_{\infty}$ infeasible.
-Nevertheless, it remains possible to compute the error in measure: $\text{Measure Error} = ||\rho(\text{Lag}(\mathbf{v}(1))) - \mu||_{\infty}$.
-As indicated in Table \ref{tab:IVP_3d}, there is first-order convergence towards $\mu$, suggesting second-order convergence in $\mathbf{v}$ due to the integration.
-Moreover, Figure \ref{fig:Lag_3d_E7} illustrates the progression of Laguerre cells as $t$ approaches 1.
+For non-trivial 3-d problems, the exact solution $\psi_{exact}$ is typically not available, rendering the calculation of $\text{Error} = ||\psi(1) - \psi_{exact}||_{\infty}$ infeasible.
+Nevertheless, it remains possible to compute the error in measure: $\text{Measure Error} = ||\rho(\text{Lag}(\psi(1))) - \mu||_{\infty}$.
+In this setting, the Newton iteration was terminated once the measure error satisfied \(< 10^{-3}\).
+Tables~\ref{tab:IVP_3d} and \ref{tab:Newton_3d} report the performance of the ODE method and Newton's method, respectively, indicating that the final errors are of comparable magnitude.
+As indicated in Table \ref{tab:IVP_3d}, there is first-order convergence towards $\mu$, suggesting second-order convergence in $\psi$ due to the integration.
+Moreover, the comparison of computation times reveals an order-of-magnitude difference, with Newton's method substantially outperforming the initial value solver.
+This outcome is expected, as the initial value solver additionally provides information on the evolution of the Laguerre cells from the entropy solution to the solution of the original problem (see Figure \ref{fig:Lag_3d_E7}), which is not obtained from Newton's method.

 Finally, Figure \ref{fig:Time_Comparison} provides a comparative analysis of computational time across different dimensions for the ODE solution.
 In this scenario, the \textit{3-d Example} pertains to \eqref{E7}, while the \textit{1-d Example} and \textit{2-d Example} relate to analogous problems on the unit line and unit square, respectively: five random target points, uniform target and source measures, squared Euclidean cost, and 100 time-steps are used.
 It is observed that calculation time escalates exponentially with increasing dimensions.
 Additionally, there's a rise in computation time as $t$ nears the value of 1 in every dimension.
 This is attributed to the internal numerical integration process where the integrand approaches a delta function, necessitating finer spatial discretization as $t$ converges to 1.